 - Fear of re-victimization by the same abuser

-- Worry of the legal system and their ability to withstand it.
+- Worry about the legal system and its ability to withstand it.

 The body’s natural reaction to dealing with the trauma of sexual assault can have long-term physical health consequences.